DilpreetG/Personal-Projects/README.md

 The code provided here is a simplified version designed to display in the shell of an IDE, the actual code soon-to-be used on my personal website will be modified for deployment.
 The calculator helps in understanding network configurations and is a practical tool for network engineers and enthusiasts.

+## ChatGPT String Slicer

+Introducing a dynamic solution for overcoming character limits when interacting with ChatGPT!
+This Python script takes a text string as input, intelligently slices it into manageable chunks, and stores each segment in separate text files within a designated directory.
+This tool simplifies the process of feeding lengthy text into ChatGPT, showcasing my ability to develop practical solutions for real-world challenges.
+Feel free to explore, adapt, and integrate this script into your workflow!

-Feel free to explore and contribute to the project!
+Feel free to explore and contribute to any of the projects!
 Stay tuned for future updates and improvements.